 The Annual Meeting will be held virtually at 10:00 a.m.
-Eastern Time on June 24, 2022.
-You will be able to attend and vote at the Annual Meeting via live webcast through the link www.virtualshareholdermeeting.com/cmpo2022.
+Eastern Time on May 18, 2023.
+You will be able to attend and vote at the Annual Meeting via live webcast through the link www.virtualshareholdermeeting.com/cmpo2023.

 The following questions and answers may not include all of the information that is important to you as a stockholder of the Company.
-We urge our stockholders to read this entire proxy statement and carefully consider all of such information before casting any votes with respect to the proposals presented herein.
+We urge our stockholders to read this entire proxy statement and our annual report and to carefully consider all of such information before casting any votes with respect to the proposals presented herein.